James E. Tierney

 Lecturer on Law

-James E. Tierney has taught a course on the role of state attorneys general and directed the attorney general clinic since 2010, and has taught a similar course at Columbia Law School since 2000 where until last year he was the Director of the National State Attorney General Program.
+James E. Tierney has taught a course on the role of state attorneys general and directed the attorney general clinic since 2010, and had taught a similar course at Columbia Law School since 2000 where until 2016 he was the Director of the National State Attorney General Program.
 He is currently the director of StateAG.org, which is an educational resource on the office of state attorney general.

 Mr. Tierney served as the Attorney General of Maine from 1980 until 1990.
 During those years, Mr. Tierney played an active role in the National Association of Attorneys General (NAAG) and served on its various committees.
 Since 1990 he has instructed newly elected state Attorneys General on the effective performance of their office and consulted for numerous offices of attorneys general on a host of structural, legal and ethical issues.
 Mr. Tierney has served as a Special Prosecutor in Florida, Pennsylvania, Minnesota and Vermont and, on behalf of NAAG, has authored an analysis of the operations of state grand jury practice.
 He travels regularly to visit in offices of attorney general where he conducts ethics seminars for attorneys general and their staffs.
 He received his J.D. from University of Maine, Portland, and his B.A., highest honors, from the University of Maine, Orono.